claire-lex/anybus-hicp/README.md

 - `hicp.py`: HICP layer for Scapy
 - `discovery.py`: Discover HICP devices on a network (broadcast)
 - `config.py`: Change the network configurations of a HICP device
+- `bruteforce.py`: Bruteforce the password when it is enabled (requires a wordlist)

 > Please note that Anybus devices usually broadcast everything: a device will probably reply to your messages (even direct messages) on address